Turkish Americans: Notable people

-Numerous Turkish Americans have made notable contributions to American society, particularly in the fields of education, medicine, music, the arts, science, and business.
+Numerous Turkish Americans have made notable contributions to American society, particularly in the fields of education, medicine, music, the arts, science,business and Sports.

 Academia

-Within academia, Feza Gürsey was a Professor of Physics at Yale University and won the prestigious Oppenheimer Prize and Wigner Medal.
+Within academia, Feza Gürsey was a professor of physics at Yale University and won the prestigious Oppenheimer Prize and Wigner Medal.

 Another influential Turkish American was Muzafer Sherif who was one of the founders of social psychology which helped develop social judgment theory and realistic conflict theory.

+Jacob L. Moreno was a psychiatrist, psychosociologist, and educator, the founder of psychodrama, and the foremost pioneer of group psychotherapy.
+During his lifetime, he was recognized as one of the leading social scientists.

 In 2015 Aziz Sancar was awarded the Nobel Prize in Chemistry for his mechanistic studies of DNA repair.

 Two prominent Turkish-American economists include Daron Acemoğlu at MIT, who writes on democracy and national development, and Dani Rodrik at Harvard Kennedy School, an expert on globalization.

 Seyla Benhabib is a Turkish-born political theorist, and professor at Yale, who writes on citizenship, identity, and ethics.

+Fikri Alican was a scientist and physician with various contributions to medical science.

+Hasan Özbekhan was a systems scientist and co founder and first director of The Club of Rome.

+Muzaffer Atac was a physicist who was one of the founding scientists of Fermilab and performed important work with visible light photon counters and other detectors for particle physics.

+Oktay Sinanoğlu was a physical chemist and molecular biophysicist who made contributions to the theory of electron correlation in molecules, the statistical mechanics of clathrate hydrates, quantum chemistry, and the theory of solvation.

+Ahmed Cemal Eringen was a Turkish engineering scientist.
+He was a professor at Princeton University and the founder of the Society of Engineering.
+The Eringen Medal is named in his honor.